-Politics and Numbers: Global Governance and Policy Instruments is an ongoing research venture at the Department of Political and Economic Studies, University of Helsinki.
-It is based on two research projects:
+Politics and Numbers: Global Governance and Policy Instruments research project at the Political Science discipline of University of Helsinki has been funded through two research grants:

 - Policy Instruments and Global Governance: Concepts and Numbers (funded by the Academy of Finland, 2013–2019)

 - Europe in Numbers: European Governance and Policy Instruments (funded by the Helsinki University Network for European Studies (NES), 2013–2014)

 The project explores numerical objectification and its political implications in European and global governance.